Oberkommando der Wehrmacht: Operations

-Officially, the OKW served as the military general staff for the Third Reich, coordinating the efforts of the army, navy, and air Force.
+Officially, the OKW served as the military general staff for the Third Reich, coordinating the efforts of the army, navy, and air force.
+With the start of World War II, tactical control of the Waffen-SS was exercised by the Oberkommando der Wehrmacht.
 In practice, however, Hitler used OKW as his personal military staff, translating his ideas into military orders, such as the Führer Directives, and issuing them to the three services while having little control over them.
 However, as the war progressed, the OKW found itself exercising increasing amounts of direct command authority over military units, particularly in the west.
 This created a situation such that by 1942, the OKW held the de facto command of western forces while the Army High Command directly controlled the Eastern Front.
 It was not until 28 April 1945 (two days before his suicide) that Hitler placed the OKH directly under the OKW, finally giving the latter full command of Germany's armed forces.

 True to his strategy of setting different parts of the Nazi bureaucracy to compete for his favor in areas where their administration overlapped, Hitler ensured there was a rivalry between the OKW and the OKH.
 Since most German operations during World War II were army-controlled (with Luftwaffe support), the OKH demanded control over German military forces.
 Nevertheless, Hitler decided against the OKH in favor of the OKW overseeing operations in many land theaters, despite being the head of the OKH.
 As the war progressed, more and more influence moved from the OKH to the OKW, with Norway being the first "OKW war theater".
 More and more areas came under complete control of the OKW.
 Finally, only the Eastern Front remained the domain of the OKH.
 However, as the Eastern Front was by far the primary battlefield of the German military, the OKH was still influential.